PatHightree/SpaceNavigator/README.md

 Credits
 -------
+- Thanks to Stephen Wolter for further refinement to the mac drift fix.
 - Thanks to Enrico Tuttobene for contributing the mac drift fix.
 - Big thanks to Chase Cobb for motivating me to implement the mac version.
 - Thanks to Manuela Maier and Dave Buchhoffer (@vsaitoo) for testing and development feedback.